Readme-Workflows/recent-activity/SUPPORTED_VERSIONS.md

 ## Supported Versions

-These are the current versions that support development OR users can report bugs for these versions.
+These are the current versions that support development, users can report bugs and/or request features for these versions.

 | Version | Supported          |
 | ------- | ------------------ |